ai-for-decision-making-tue/drl-co-tutorial/README.md

-# DRL for Combinatorial Optimization – IJCAI-ECAI 2026 Tutorial Website
+# DRL for Combinatorial Optimization – IJCAI-ECAI 2026 Tutorial

-This is the source code for the tutorial website accepted at the IJCAI-ECAI 2026 Tutorial Track.
+This repo containts slides and code of the tutorial.